 Top 10 favorite SNES games of all time

-After tearing through the wrapping paper that adorned the giant box with my name on it (best Christmas present… EVER!!! ), I was beyond excited to hook this hot rod up and dive into a brand new world of gaming goodness.
-Awesome titles like Mario Kart and Super Ghouls ‘n Ghosts had me in love with my new super-powered console right away and more than eager to rub it in the face of Genesis Boy next door!
-Suddenly, the tides had turned back to Nintendo’s favor and I felt extremely fortunate to be standing at the precipice during this amazing 16-bit gaming revolution that had manifested itself during the ‘tude era.
-This spirit of competition drove both companies to zenith’s during this generation, sparking a new “golden age” of gaming and higher quality titles across the board in every genre.
+After tearing through the wrapping paper that adorned the giant box with my name on it (best Christmas present...
+EVER!!! ), I was beyond excited to hook this hot rod up and dive into a brand new world of gaming goodness.
+Awesome titles like Mario Kart and Super Ghouls 'n Ghosts had me in love with my new super-powered console right away and more than eager to rub it in the face of the Genesis contingent that had entrenched itself at the top of the virtual perch!
+Suddenly, the tides had turned back to Nintendo's favor and I felt extremely fortunate to be standing at the precipice during this amazing 16-bit gaming revolution that had manifested itself during the 'tude era.
+This spirit of competition drove both companies to their zenith's during this generation, sparking a new "golden age" of gaming and higher quality titles across the board in every genre.

 The biggest beneficiaries to this "iron sharpening iron" period were us 'tude babies and the Super Nintendo spearheaded this forward as much (or more) as any other gaming console during this time with excellent titles that had people comparing video games to pieces of art.
 Role playing games, for example, blew UP on the SNES and catapulted deep storytelling and beautiful aesthetics to new plateaus that had never been achieved before which showcased the maximum power of the Super Nintendo.
 With grand adventures like Chrono Trigger , EarthBound and Breath of Fire II loaded up in their barrels, the SNES fought back valiantly against Sega's advances and met their charge head-on with with the best kind of high-quality products that you could expect out of Nintendo.

-The following is a list of The ‘Tude Dude’s 10 favorite SNES games of all time (as well as some honorable mentions).
+The following is a list of The 'Tude Dude's 10 favorite SNES games of all time.

 -Chrono Trigger, Final Fight series, Contra III: The Alien Wars, The Lion King, Madden NFL series, Breath of Fire 1 & 2, Super Ghouls n’ Ghosts, Zombies Ate My Neighbors, Super Bomberman 1 & 2, NBA Jam & NBA Jam T.E., Secret of Mana, Tetris Attack, The Legend of the Mystical Ninja, Killer Instinct, Super Star Wars series, Pilotwings, ActRaiser 1 & 2, Star Fox, Super Mario RPG: Legend of the Seven Stars, R-Type III: The Third Lightning, FIFA Soccer series, Maximum Carnage, Saturday Night Slam Masters, Demon’s Crest, Mortal Kombat series, NHL series, E.V.O.: Search For Eden, Bust-A-Move, Wild Guns, Dirt Trax FX, Earthworm Jim 1 & 2, Pebble Beach Golf Links, EarthBound, ESPN Baseball Tonight, Donkey Kong Country 2 & 3, Smash TV, Joe & Mac 1 & 2, NBA Give N’ Go, Prince of Persia, Fatal Fury Special, Sim City, Rock n’ Roll Racing, Super Double Dragon, Ken Griffey Jr’s Winning Run, Shadowrun, Mega Man X2 and X3, Kirby’s Dream Land 3, Tetris & Dr. Mario, NHL Stanley Cup, Pocky and Rocky 1 & 2, The Lost Vikings, The Magical Quest Starring Mickey Mouse, The Combatribes, Out of this World, UN Squadron, Disney’s Aladdin, NBA Live series, The Adventures of Batman & Robin, Mario Paint, Super Mario All-Stars, Mario Kart, Super Mario World 2: Yoshi’s Island and the generically named but awesomely executed Metal Warriors.